Shri Rahul Gandhi

 Early life of Rahul Gandhi

 The early days of Rahul Gandhi did not witness a great exposure to the public sphere.
 Rahul Gandhi grew up under the watchful eyes of his family especially under the impeccable care of his mother Sonia Gandhi.
 As a boy, Rahul Gandhi focused on accomplishing his education.
 After the completion of his high school curriculum, he went abroad to have a vibrant educational experience.
-Amidst his quest for knowledge, there were several instances of security threats to him especially after the inhumane assassination of his father Rajiv Gandhi who at the time was serving as the Prime Minister of India.
+Amidst his quest for knowledge, there were several instances of security threats to him especially after the inhumane assassination of his father Rajiv Gandhi.
 After completing his higher education, Rahul Gandhi initiated his professional vocation with the Monitor Group, a management consulting firm in London.
 He subsequently returned to India and established a technology outsourcing firm called Backops Services Private Ltd. in Mumbai where he was one of the directors.

 Overview of Rahul Gandhi’s education

 The toddler years of Rahul Gandhi were spent in the National capital of Delhi and the serene hills of Dehradun.
 After attending St. Columbus’ School in New Delhi, Rahul Gandhi was enrolled in The Doon School of Dehradun in the state of Uttarakhand from 1981 to 1983.
 Rahul Gandhi’s father, Rajiv Gandhi had then entered into politics and had become the Prime Minister on 31st of October, 1984, after the assassination of Smt.
 Indira Gandhi.
 On account of the constant and numerous security threats faced by the Late Indira Gandhi’s family, both Rahul Gandhi and his sister Priyanka Gandhi were later schooled at home.
 Rahul Gandhi saw himself pursuing his undergraduate studies at St. Stephen’s College, University of Delhi before moving to Harvard University in the United States of America.
-In 1991, the country witnessed the harrowing assassination of Rajiv Gandhi, the then Prime Minister of India, who lost his life in an election rally.
 Due to security threats that followed the death of his father, Rahul Gandhi shifted to Rollins College in Florida where he graduated with a Bachelor’s Degree in 1994.
 He went on to pursue and complete his M.Phil from the Trinity College, Cambridge in the year 1995.

 Political journey of Rahul Gandhi